-Collins expected to plead guilty in insider trading case
+Collins resigns from Congress ahead of expected guilty plea

 The charges turned Collins’ expected easy reelection in a strongly Republican district into a close race, but he managed to fend off Democratic challenger Nate McMurray by a thin margin.

-A conviction would likely lead to Collins‘ resignation from Congress.
+With his departure from Congress, it would be up to Gov. Andrew Cuomo to set a special election to fill the seat, which leans Republican.

+The charges stem from Collins’ business ties with Innate Immunotherapeutics Ltd., a biotechnology company headquartered in Sydney, Australia.
+He was the company’s largest shareholder, with nearly 17% of its shares, and sat on its board.

+According to the indictment, Collins was attending the Congressional Picnic at the White House on June 22, 2017, when he received an email from the company’s chief executive saying that a trial of a drug the company developed to treat multiple sclerosis was a clinical failure.

+Collins responded to the email saying: “Wow.
+Makes no sense.
+How are these results even possible???” the indictment said.

+It said he then called his son, Cameron Collins, and, after several missed calls, they spoke for more than six minutes.

+The next morning, according to the indictment, Cameron Collins began selling his shares, unloading enough over a two-day period to avoid $570,900 in losses before a public announcement of the drug trial results.
+After the announcement, the company’s stock price plunged 92%.

+Cameron Collins is accused of passing along the information to his fiancée’s father, so he could also dump his stock.

 The most serious charge carries a potential prison term of up to 20 years.

-The charges stem from Collins‘ decision to pass on information about Innate Immunotherapeutics Ltd., a biotechnology company headquartered in Sydney, Australia.
-Collins was the company’s largest shareholder, with nearly 17% of its shares, and sat on its board.

-Prosecutors said Collins was attending a picnic at the White House on June 22, 2017, when he received an email from the company’s chief executive saying a drug the company developed to treat multiple sclerosis had failed a clinical trial.

-“Wow.
-Makes no sense.
-How are these results even possible???”
-Collins responded by email.

-Prosecutors said he then called his son, Cameron Collins, who is accused of passing along the information to his fiancée’s father.

 This story has been corrected to reflect that the hearing for Collins’ son is on Thursday, not Wednesday.